ValeriaNevarez/cruisebound_intern_engineer_assessment/README.md

 1. **Initial Page Sorting**

-   - Default sorting is by nearest departure date
+   - The default initial page is sorted by nearest departure date.
-   - Shows most immediately available cruises to potential clients
-   - Improves conversion by highlighting trips that can be booked soon
+     This is to show the most immediately available cruises to potential clients, improving conversion by highlighting trips they can book soon.

 2. **Unique Sailings Display**